Estates of the realm: Low Countries

 The Low Countries, which until the late sixteenth century consisted of several counties, prince bishoprics, duchies etc. in the area that is now modern Belgium, Luxembourg and the Netherlands, had no States General until 1464, when Duke Philip of Burgundy assembled the first States General in Bruges.
 Later in the 15th and 16th centuries, Brussels became the place where the States General assembled.
 On these occasions, deputies from the States of the various provinces (as the counties, prince-bishoprics and duchies were called) asked for more liberties.
 For this reason, the States General were not assembled very often.

 As a consequence of the Union of Utrecht in 1579 and the events that followed afterwards, the States General declared that they no longer obeyed King Philip II of Spain, who was also overlord of the Netherlands.
 After the reconquest of the southern Netherlands (roughly Belgium and Luxemburg), the States General of the Dutch Republic first assembled permanently in Middelburg, and in The Hague from 1585 onward.
 Without a king to rule the country, the States General became the sovereign power.
 It was the level of government where all things were dealt with that were of concern to all the seven provinces that became part of the Republic of the United Netherlands.

 During that time, the States General were formed by representatives of the States (i.e. provincial parliaments) of the seven provinces.
-In each States (a plurale tantum) sat representatives of the nobility and the cities (the clergy were no longer represented; in Friesland the peasants were indirectly represented by the Grietmannen).
+In each States (a plurale tantum) sat representatives of the nobility and the cities.
+The States of Utrecht were the only provincial estates in which the clergy remained nominally represented as the First Estate.
+This representation took the form of geëligeerden (all Protestants), delegated by the secularised chapters of five collegiate churches that administered extensive landed estates.
+In Friesland the peasants were indirectly represented by grietmannen.